ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Advanced Tutorial 2 - Populating the Game Canvas.rst

 .. _sdk_qtquick_qml_advanced_tutorial_2_-_populating_the_game_canvas:

 QtQuick QML Advanced Tutorial 2 - Populating the Game Canvas
 ============================================================

-.. rubric:: Generating the blocks in JavaScript
-   :name: generating-the-blocks-in-javascript

 Now that we've written some types, let's start writing the game.

 The first task is to generate the game blocks.
 Each time the New Game button is clicked, the game canvas is populated with a new, random set of blocks.
 Since we need to dynamically generate new blocks for each new game, we cannot use :ref:`Repeater <sdk_qtquick_repeater>` to define the blocks.
 Instead, we will create the blocks in JavaScript.

 Here is the JavaScript code for generating the blocks, contained in a new file, ``samegame.js``.
 The code is explained below.

 .. code:: js